Stephen J. Dubner is easy to flatten into a franchise name.

 The Freakonomics project succeeded because it sounded less like instruction than play

 Freakonomics' book page now treats the original volume and its sequels as a cultural object: award-winning, globally translated, and expansive enough to spawn a network.
-That summary can sound a little triumphalist, but it captures something real.
-The books did not just sell.
-They changed expectations about what mainstream readers might accept from explanation-heavy nonfiction.
+That summary can sound a little triumphalist, but it captures something important.
+The books sold widely and changed expectations about what mainstream readers might accept from explanation-heavy nonfiction.

-Dubner's contribution was crucial because he made the questions feel human before they felt theoretical.
+Dubner's contribution mattered because he made the questions feel human before they felt theoretical.

 Radio let him become a different kind of public intellectual